-Like with all ways of earning extra money, it can seem daunting at first – but no-one is forcing you to do anything, so if you find that you don’t enjoy doing it, then you can stop whenever you wish.
-Some people have mentioned to me that it seems ‘too much effort’ – and maybe it will seem that way to you too.
+Like with all ways of earning extra money, it can seem daunting at first, but no one is forcing you to do anything, so if you find that you don’t enjoy doing it, then you can stop whenever you wish.
+Some people have mentioned to me that it seems like “too much effort” — and maybe it will seem that way to you too.

 But personally, for me, it has been a great way of earning some extra cash and getting a more diverse lunch than I would usually have.
 I get a kick out of getting free things, so hopefully it will be the same for you too.

-Market Force – One of the top mystery shopping companies out there.
+Market Force is one of the top mystery shopping companies out there.
 They have a broad range of big customers, so you will never be short of assignments in some of your favorite places.

-Call Center QA – You will get paid $5 to complete a telephone mystery shop along with a brief online feedback form (only 1 page long).
-Each call is typically around 5-10 minutes, and the feedback form takes only a few moments to complete.
+You will get paid $5 to complete a telephone mystery shop along with a brief online feedback form (only one page long).
+Each call is typically around 5–10 minutes, and the feedback form takes only a few moments to complete.

-Sinclair Customer Metrics – As well as the usual mystery shopping, they also do video mystery shopping and telephone mystery shopping.
+As well as the usual mystery shopping, this company also does video mystery shopping and telephone mystery shopping.

-IntelliShop – As the shop above, they also do video mystery shopping.
+Like the company above, it also does video mystery shopping.

-- Check that the company is registered with Mystery Shopping Providers Association (MSPA) who regulate mystery shopping companies
+- Check that the company is registered with the Mystery Shopping Providers Association (MSPA) that regulates mystery shopping companies.

-- Check regularly on the websites because they are first come first serve
+- Check the websites regularly because the gigs are first come, first served.

-Francesca blogs over at From Pennies to Pounds where she shares her journey of paying off debt, through earning extra on the side and living a frugal lifestyle.
+Francesca blogs over at The Money Fox where she shares her journey of paying off debt through earning extra on the side and living a frugal lifestyle.